NVIDIA/spark-rapids/docs/FAQ.md

 ### What CUDA versions are supported?

-CUDA 11.0 and 11.2 are currently supported.
+CUDA 11.x is currently supported.
 Please look [here](download.md) for download links for the latest release.

 ### What hardware is supported?